 Brave New World

-Erarta Museum presents an exhibition by Denis Lotaryov, an interdisciplinary artist having to his credit more than a thousand dives in all kinds of water bodies worldwide and a unique vision of the element of water
+Erarta Museum presented an exhibition by Denis Lotaryov, an interdisciplinary artist having to his credit more than a thousand dives in all kinds of water bodies worldwide and a unique vision of the element of water

 An exhibition featuring underwater paintings and photographs, sculptures and video art